sohel5G/Car-Servicing-Server-JWT-Axios-MonngoDB-CRUD/README.md

 #### Server side deploy
 - Vercel config file
-- If you use cookies in cross side: use cros for your production url
+- If you use cookies in cross side: use Cros for your production url
 - vercel --prod
 - after deploy set environment variable